SALUTATION

 I join the MC and the previous speakers in welcoming you all to this long overdue training workshop for the media on effective biotechnology and biosafety communication.

 Let me start by welcoming you all who have travelled from far and wide to be here.
-Let me extendpbs_media_workshop a special welcome to Dr Margaret Karembu and Paul Chege who have travelled from Nairobi, Kenya to be with us at this workshop.
+Let me extend a special welcome to Dr Margaret Karembu and Paul Chege who have travelled from Nairobi, Kenya to be with us at this workshop.
 Please feel welcome to Malawi and enjoy the cool breeze of the lake.

 The National Commission for Science and Technology is very pleased to be associated with this workshop and to interface with the journalist on matters relating to Biotechnology and biosafety developments in the country.